YujianFu97/NHQ/README.md

 ## 3. Datasets

-Our experiment involves eight publicly available real-world datasets and one in-house dataset.
-Among them, the eight public datasets are composed of high-dimensional feature vectors extracted from the unstructured information, and they do not originally contain attributes; at this time, they are used for the performance evaluation of PGs.
+Our experiment involves nine publicly available real-world datasets and one in-house dataset.
+Among them, the nine public datasets are composed of high-dimensional feature vectors extracted from the unstructured information, and they do not originally contain attributes; at this time, they are used for the performance evaluation of PGs.
 There is no publicly available dataset thus far that contains both structured and unstructured information [[VLDB'20](https://dl.acm.org/doi/10.14778/3415478.3415541)].
 Therefore, we generate corresponding set of attributes for each object in public datasets following [[SIGMOD'21](https://dl.acm.org/doi/10.1145/3448016.3457550)].
 For example, we add attributes such as <u>*date*</u>, <u>*location*</u>, <u>*size*</u>, etc. to each image on SIFT1M to form an object with a feature vector and a set of attributes.
 For the in-house dataset, each object in it consisting of high-dimensional vector extracted from paper content as well as three structured attributes, i.e., <u>*affiliation*</u>, <u>*topic*</u>, <u>*publication*</u>.
 The following table summarizes their main information.

 |           | object_num | feature-vector_dim | query_num | type        | download(vector)                                             | download (Attributes)       |
 | --------- | -------- | -------- | --------- | ----------- | ------------------------------------------------------------ | ---------------------- |